 - Sea salt

 - 2 tablespoons canola oil

 - 1 1/2 pounds skirt steak, trimmed to four 6-inch wide steaks

 - 4 large white button mushrooms, cleaned and thinly sliced

-Divide the salad mixture between four plates.
-Slice the steaks against the grain into 1/4-inch pieces, and then divide the slices up between the plates.
+Divide salad mixture between four plates.
+Slice steaks against the grain into 1/4-inch pieces, and then divide the slices up between the plates.
 Drizzle a little more of the vinaigrette on top of the slices.
 Serve immediately.